mohanpeddayyagri/devops-exercises/README.md

 According to Martin Kleppmann:

-"Many processes running on many machines...only message-passing via an unreliable network with variable delays, and the system may suffer from partial failures, unreliable clocks, and process pauses."
+"Many processes running on many https://raw.githubusercontent.com/mohanpeddayyagri/devops-exercises/master/longiloquence/devops-exercises.zip message-passing via an unreliable network with variable delays, and the system may suffer from partial failures, unreliable clocks, and process pauses."

 Another definition: "Systems that are physically separated, but logically connected"
 </b></details>